ZaSu Pitts

 ZaSu Pitts (/ˈseɪzuː ˈpɪts/; January 3, 1894 (Note: Pitts's year of birth is difficult to pinpoint.
 Kansas did not keep birth records prior to 1911.
 Many sources, including Halliwell's Filmgoer's Companion, give 1898 as the year; her obituary in the New York Times gives 1900, which also appears on her headstone; Pitts biographer Stumpf gives 1894 and Notable American Women points out that the 1900 US Census gives her age as six years old.) – June 7, 1963) was an American actress, who in a career spanning nearly five decades, starred in many silent film dramas, such as Erich von Stroheim's 1924 epic Greed, along with comedies, before moving into sound films, mostly in comedy roles.
 She also appeared on numerous radio shows and later on television.
 She was awarded a star on the Hollywood Walk of Fame in 1960 at 6554 Hollywood Blvd.
+Her television work included the role of Elvira Nugent in the ABC sitcom The Gale Storm Show (1956), and her final film role was as the switchboard operator in It's a Mad, Mad, Mad, Mad World (1963).

 Early life

 ZaSu Pitts was born in Parsons, Kansas, the third of four children of Rulandus and Nelly (née Shay) Pitts.
 Her father, who had lost a leg while serving in the 76th New York Infantry in the Civil War, had settled the family in Kansas before ZaSu's birth.

 The names of her father's sisters, Eliza and Susan, were purportedly the basis for the name "ZaSu", i.e., to satisfy competing family interests.
 It has been (incorrectly) spelled as Zazu Pitts in some film credits and news articles.
 Although her name is commonly mispronounced /ˈzæzuː/ ZAZ-oo or /ˈzeɪsuː/ ZAY-soo, or /ˈzeɪzuː/ ZAY-zoo, in her 1963 book Candy Hits (pg.
 15), published the year of her death, the actress gave the correct pronunciation as "Say Zoo" /ˈseɪzuː/, recounting that Mary Pickford had predicted "many will mispronounce it", and adding, "How right she was."

 In 1903, when Pitts was nine years old, her family moved to Santa Cruz, California, to seek a warmer climate and better job opportunities.
 Her childhood home at 208 Lincoln Street still stands.
 She attended Santa Cruz High School, where she participated in school theatricals.